The Knee Of Listening

 The Knee Of Listening is a "spiritual autobiography" by Adi Da (born Franklin Jones), a spiritual teacher who authored more than 75 books during his life, including those published posthumously.
 The book was originally published in 1972, when Adi Da was 33, and was subtitled "The Early Life and Radical Spiritual Teachings of Franklin Jones".
-It includes a forward by the well-known spiritual philosopher Alan Watts.
+It includes a foreword by the well-known spiritual philosopher Alan Watts.
 The book went through numerous editions throughout the life of its author, the latest being published in 2004 with the full title, The Knee Of Listening: The Divine Ordeal of The Avataric Incarnation of Conscious Light.

 History

 Adi Da wrote prolifically about his spiritual philosophy, creating the Dawn Horse Press in 1973 to publish his books. of which The Knee Of Listening was the best known.
 First published in 1972, it has been reissued in a number of editions, undergoing extensive revisions and additions.

 Adi Da published several expanded editions in 1973, 1978, and 1984.
 His further revisions were published in 1992, 1995 (subtitled "The Early-Life Ordeal and the Radical Spiritual Realization of the Divine World-Teacher, Adi Da (The Da Avatar))", and in 2004.